civanakbas/dotfiles/README.md

 # dotfiles
-My dotfiles for tmux and neovim.
-I mainly use it to get neovim+tmux and some bash aliases.
+My dotfiles for tmux, neovim, alacritty, starship and more.

-# If you want to install it for some reason
+# If you want to install it
 Clone the repo to your home directory

 ``` git clone https://github.com/civanakbas/dotfiles.git ~/.dotfiles ```